nestauk/flow-temp-toolkit/src/case_studies/octopus-energy-the-winter-workout.md

 ---
 date: 2022-09-01T09:06:18.366Z
-title: The winter workout
+title: The Winter Workout
-tagline: Octopus energy customers were sent tips to help reduce Gas consumption and lowering the flow temperature was one of the recommended measures.
+tagline: Octopus energy customers were sent tips to help reduce gas consumption and lowering the flow temperature was one of the recommended measures.
 description: The Winter Workout was an initiative run by Octopus Energy between December 2021 and March 2022 to help customers reduce their gas consumption.